You Can Enjoy the Brandywine on a Budget... Really!

 Like Art?
 How about seeing some for free?

-On any given Sunday from 9:30 a.m. to noon, January through mid November, you can visit the Brandywine River Museum for free.
+On the first Sunday of the month from February until mid November you can visit the Brandywine River Museum of Art for free.
 The museum mounts special exhibitions year-round and has America's largest collections of paintings by three generations of Wyeths.
 You can have "Breakfast on the Brandywine" (9:30 to 11:30 a.m.) in the Museum's cafeteria-style restaurant that overlooks the Brandywine River.
 The revolving menu changes weekly and costs just $6 per person which includes juice and coffee, tea or milk.
 A child's breakfast is just $3.75.

 Don't want to eat at the Museum, across route 1 you will find Hank's Place, a Chadds Ford fixture known for home-style cooking that has been serving breakfast to the locals and visitor's for years.
 But be prepared for a wait, especially on Sunday, but the people are friendly.